 Reflect on what you’ve done within the last year to move you closer to living with integrity.
 Under each value, think of specific examples where your actions have reflected your integrity.

 What’s working?
-Masha and I launched The Minimalist Vegan literally 12 months ago with a goal of spreading the message of compassion towards animals, whilst keeping ourselves honest.
-It’s been a fulfilling venture and we know we have helped reduce the impact on animals and the environment.
+Maša and I launched The Minimalist Vegan 12 months ago with a goal of spreading the message of compassion towards animals while keeping ourselves honest.
+It’s been a fulfilling venture, and we know we have helped reduce the impact on animals and the environment.

 What’s working?
 I’m a big believer in simplicity, whether it’s travelling light in Europe, eliminating non-essential items from our apartment, or designing a simple website that’s easy to navigate, I’m always asking the question, is this simple enough?

 What’s working?
-In the last year I’ve become increasingly aware of how truthfully I’m living to my raw innate self.
-I’ve been very honest in the way I communicate with others at work and in social environments.
+In the last year, I’ve become increasingly aware of how truthfully I’m living to my raw innate self.
+I’ve been sincere in the way I communicate with others at work and in social environments.
 I’ve also been less intimidated to engage in heated discussions.

 What’s working?
 Adding value is like oxygen for me.
 I love helping where I can, and can sometimes be overly helpful.
-I’ve been practicing the skill of asking quality questions to get to the bottom of what people desire.
-I do this in my day job as will as my creative endeavours online.
+I’ve been practising the skill of asking quality questions to get to the bottom of what people desire.
+I do this in my day job as well as my creative endeavours online.

-Opportunities: I’m confident in discovering what is important to others, but the next step is developing the necessary skills and knowledge to deliver solutions based on the problems that I’m solving.
-This means developing deeper knowledge in areas that are important to me e.g. minimalist vegan principles.
+Opportunities: I’m confident in discovering what’s important to others, but the next step is developing the necessary skills and knowledge to deliver solutions based on the problems that I’m solving.
+This means developing more in-depth knowledge in areas that are important to me, e.g. minimalist vegan principles.

 What’s working?
-Spending time with my five year old nephew has really helped me feel like a child again.
-Life moves so quickly these days and sometimes you just need to take some time out and play.
+Spending time with my five-year-old nephew has helped me feel like a child again.
+Life moves so quickly these days, and sometimes you need to take some time out and play.
 Whether it’s impersonating characters from Kung Fu Panda, building lego or watching Disney movies, all of these experiences have been fun and enriching.

-Opportunities: I’ve been taking myself way to seriously and I shouldn’t have to be forced to have fun.
+Opportunities: I’ve been taking myself way too seriously, and I shouldn’t have to be forced to have fun.
 One objection is not having enough time to have fun.
-It sounds ridiculous but it’s true.
+It sounds ridiculous, but it’s true.
 So moving forward I need to appreciate the value of fun enough to make time for it.